 Exercise and meditation both help to promote health on all levels, including your physical, psychological and emotional well-being.
-Regular moderate activity helps to maintain overall vitality, manage weight and keep stress levels low.
-Meditation improves focus and lowers stress.
+Regular moderate activity helps you to maintain overall vitality, manage your weight and keep your stress levels low.
+Meditation techniques improve focus and lowers stress.
 Both disciplines are important in whatever order your schedule permits.
-But, practicing one after the other can have certain effects on the way you are able to perform.
+But spending a short time to meditate before exercising might enhance your performance.